-145. When MSMEs or their clients use cloud-based services, communicate with their mobile or smartphones, engage in social media, sell or buy on electronic commerce platforms, ship packages, make e-payments, conclude an online transaction or manage their receivables, payables, and record-keeping online, they create so-called "digital footprints", that is, traceable information on their browsing and communication behaviour.
-In recent years, such footprints (also called "alternative data")58 have gained increased relevance in credit reporting.
-The proliferation of alternative data can facilitate access to credit, especially for those small businesses operating in the informal economy that have no or "very thin credit files".
-Alternative data can also prove beneficial for financers as they allow a comprehensive assessment of the business's creditworthiness that is not only linked to conventional information such as financial data but also to data created outside the financial system and may thus result in an improved credit score for the business.
+147. When MSMEs or their clients use cloud-based services, communicate with their mobile or smartphones, engage in social media, sell or buy on electronic commerce platforms, ship packages, make e-payments, conclude an online transaction or manage their receivables, payables, and record-keeping online, they create so called "digital footprints", that is traceable information on their browsing and communication behaviour.
+In recent years, such footprints (also called "alternative data") 62 have gained increased relevance in credit reporting.
+The proliferation of alternative data can facilitate access to credit, especially for those small businesses operating in the informal economy that have no or "very thin credit files."
+Alternative data can also prove beneficial for financers as it allows a comprehensive assessment of the business's creditworthiness that is not only linked to conventional information such as financial data but also to data created outside the financial system and may thus result in an improved credit score for the business.

-146. However, in many countries the absence of an adequate legal and regulatory framework to protect the rights of persons generating such alternative data may lead to inappropriate use of such data in the form, for example, of data inaccuracies, violation of privacy or unauthorized collection or use of personal data and infringement of intellectual property rights.
-For example, social media data are often collected without the MSME's consent, which may result in their inappropriate use since those data are usually not meant to be used for credit reporting purposes.
+148. However, in many countries the absence of an adequate legal and regulatory framework to protect the rights of persons generating such alternative data may lead to inappropriate use of such data in the form, for example, of data inaccuracies, violation of privacy or unauthorized collection or use of personal data and infringement of intellectual property rights.
+For example, social media data is often collected without the MSME's consent which may result in their inappropriate use since that data is usually not meant to be used for credit reporting purposes.
 In addition, if collection is not properly monitored, alternative data may lead to discriminatory credit scoring practices based on the race, colour, sex, marital status or other similar attributes of the MSME's owner.
-With a view to supporting an effective and transparent use
+With a view to supporting an effective and transparent use of alternative data, international expert forums 63 advocate domestic law reforms to clarify how to collect and process such data in a way that preserve their accuracy and integrity (in line with privacy and data protection

-58 The Global Partnership for Financial Inclusion (GPFI) defines as "alternative" the data generated by the increasing use of digital tools and information systems.
+62 The Global Partnership for Financial Inclusion (GPFI) defines as "alternative" the data generated by the increasing use of digital tools and information systems.
 See GPFI, Use of Alternative Data to Enhance Credit Reporting to Enable Access to Digital Financial Services by Individuals and SMEs operating in the Informal Economy, Guidance Note prepared by the International Committee on Credit Reporting, 2018, p.
 14. GPFI is a forum for all G20 countries, interested non-G20 countries and other relevant stakeholders to carry forward work on financial inclusion, including implementation of the G20 Financial Inclusion Action Plan, endorsed at the G20 Summit in Seoul on 10 December 2010.
 For more information see www.gpfi.org.